-His books include the multiple award-winning Taking Power: On the Origins of Revolutions in the Third World (Cambridge, 2005), in which he presents a new theory of the causes of revolutions in Latin America, to Africa, Asia, and the Middle East, spanning the period from 1910 to the present, and a comprehensive Marxist history of Iran up to the revolution: Fragile Resistance: Social Transformation in Iran from 1500 to the Revolution (Westview, 1993; available as a free pdf).
-His six edited or co-edited volumes touch on issues of revolution, radical social change, and women, culture and development, and can be found on his cv, along with numerous other publications.
+My books include the multiple award-winning Taking Power: On the Origins of Revolutions in the Third World (Cambridge, 2005, pdf here), in which I present a theory of the causes of revolutions in Latin America, to Africa, Asia, and the Middle East, spanning the period from 1910 to the present, and a comprehensive Marxist history of Iran up to the revolution: Fragile Resistance: Social Transformation in Iran from 1500 to the Revolution (Westview, 1993, pdf here).
+My seven edited or co-edited volumes touch on issues of climate futures, revolution, radical social change, and women, culture and development, and can be found on his cv, along with numerous other publications.

 Some of my research can be found below, an more of it is here [create a link to the Word doc “Links to John’s work” here], or at the International Institute of Climate Action and Theory [https://www.iicat.org/john-forans-iicat-research-portal] and at Resilience.org [http://www.resilience.org/?type=Filter+by&s=Foran].